Projects

 Tor is an volunteer-run Internet anonymity service which routes traffic through three servers in an “onion” design.

-I am a Core Tor contributor.
-My focus in Tor development is on Onion Services and IPv6 support.
+In the past, I was a major Core Tor contributor, focusing on Onion Services and IPv6 support.
 I have also contributed to other areas in Tor including exit policy configuration, entry guard optimizations, and FreeBSD support.
+I still post the occasional patch but I’m largely moving towards networking as opposed to software engineering.

-My Tor commits can be seen at Tor’s GitWeb.
+My Tor commits can be seen at Tor’s GitWeb and GitLab.

 I also run Tor relays and exits, and have done so since 2014.
 My relays can be seen at Tor Relay Status.